 Are you cutting limbs and small trees in your backyard or out in the woods?
 The latter requires a gas chainsaw.
-If you’re cutting within a reasonable distance around your house, an easy-to-start electric chainsaw is generally a better option than gas chainsaw.
+If you’re cutting within a reasonable distance around your house, an easy-to-start electric chainsaw is generally a better option than a gas chainsaw.

 Gas chainsaws don’t do well if they sit unused for long periods.
 If you will only be using a chainsaw on an occasional basis, a corded one is the best choice.
-You can pull it out when you need, start it up, then store again when you’re done without worrying about anything besides the oil level.
+You can pull it out when you need, start it up, then store it again when you’re done without worrying about anything besides the oil level.

 Battery-operated chainsaws have become more efficient and popular than ever.
 They have some wonderful features, not the least of which is that you can take them almost anywhere.
 You are only limited by the battery.